Skip to main content

 • After sending an event notification, an HTTP success status code (2XX) is expected in response.

-• In case an event notification fails, Probely will retry to send it again with an exponential back-off (maxing out at 4 hours) for 2 days, at the end of which an email is sent informing the failure.
+• In case an event notification fails, Snyk API & Web will retry to send it again with an exponential back-off (maxing out at 4 hours) for 2 days, at the end of which an email is sent informing the failure.

 Further functionality related to Events is provided in the following tags: